-The Research Paper details the original scientific research and should generally follow "best practices" in the field.
+The Research Paper details the original scientific research and should generally follow "best practices" in the field of study.
 Work must be that of the student, not the mentor.
-The Research Paper should be uploaded to the student's online application as a PDF document (see quidelines below).
+The Research Paper should be uploaded as a PDF document.

 RESEARCH PAPER REQUIREMENTS